victorqribeiro/fos/README.md

 Our fake os is kinda lame right now, but when can mess around with the sytle using CSS.
 You can add a nice background image to the desktop and create some nice images for the icons, instead of letters.

 Well, you can do that whenever you want.
 But for this tutorial, we should add a bar on the bottom of the screen and a Start menu.
+The Start menu will also control the windows.

 ```html
 <fos-desktop>